xct/ropstar/README.md

 python ../ropstar.py <name>
 ```

-Run remote challenge
+Run remote:
 ```bash
 python ../ropstar.py <name> -rhost <address> -rport <port>
 ```

 ## Limitations

-* a lot, this a just a PoC
+* a lot, this a just a PoC, expect it to crash on most targets
-* we assume we can write enough bytes to put our payload after the return pointer overwrite - this is not always the case, so we fail on some binaries
+* we assume we can write enough bytes to put our payload after the return pointer overwrite - when this is not then case ropstar fails

 ## Tested on